Korea Expat BLog Guide to :

 it began its cycle of developments with Konkuk University established in 1959, six years after the Korean War . and a traditional school still sticking with spellings of ‘k’, when most city names have migrated to ‘g’ sometime around 1988 SEOUL Olympics, when Korean became more “suavely” sensitive to Western pronounciations as war-tone North-South tension leveled .

-SEOUL Subway Line 2 came through in 1980 and Line 7 fully operational by the Millennium . the whole North-West block of the main crossing is taken by Konkuk University Campus AND Hospital, thus a large maze of eatery alleys await on its North-Western block, with some on the near-South-West also . and then history changed Star-Trek, on the South-Western block, as soon after in 2005, the Real Estate BOOM that soared South of the Han River and aptly translated Han Gang, over 1980 hit here too, as the University set plans to develop the whole intersection with Posco Construction, into the largest multi-complex North of the Han River .
+SEOUL Subway Line 2 came through in 1980 and Line 7 fully operational by the Millennium . the whole North-East block of the main crossing is taken by Konkuk University Campus AND Hospital, thus a large maze of eatery alleys await on its North-Western block, with some on immediate South-West also where demographics gradually turn as to the second-most concentrated Chinese residency in the Capital after SinRim at far East . and then history changed Star-Trek, on the South-Eastern block, as soon after in 2005, the Real Estate BOOM that soared South of the Han River and aptly translated Han Gang, over 1980 hit here too, as the University set plans to develop the whole intersection with Posco Construction, into the largest multi-complex North of the Han River .

 the latest high-rise apartment building are few, compared to its earlier brothren South of the Han River, but this is as much land available North where houses and stores are cluttered from the old downtown days . the next best area for mild-development comes between Seoul Station and YongSan – both old train stations from war-torn days .

 a huge artificial river-side park at TteukSom Amusement Part complete the whole area right at river-front, complete with swimming pool, yacht club and cliff-climbing rock .